smartbugs/smartbugs/README.md

 python3 smartBugs.py --tool oyente --file dataset/reentrancy
 ```

-By default, results will be placed in the directory results.
+By default, results will be placed in the directory `results`.
-The results of the analysis on 47,587 contracts is available here: https://github.com/smartbugs/smartbugs-wild

 ## Known Limitations